Recovery from Anxiety

 In 2013, an estimated 1 in 25 of the population in the U.S. were admitted to Emergency because of an anxiety or panic attack.
 This speaks to two things about anxiety: it is VERY common, and it is VERY convincing that there is something seriously wrong with us.

-We Are Never Reassured
+We are Never Reassured

 Despite multiple visits to the doctor or hospital, test after test coming up negative, and being declared healthy, we may still find it impossible to believe it is just anxiety.
 Even when we know the symptoms are just anxiety, we still fear them.
 Reassurance has very little effect on reducing our anxiety, and in any case, each new symptom triggers a fresh round of fear and worry about our health.